 Points to Note

-Different educational institutions may have different policies with respect to the Accuplacer tests that have to be taken.
-The maximum score in each of the Accuplacer tests is 120.
-There are no ‘passing scores’.
-However, most institutions set the lowest minimum Accuplacer scores that are required for enrolling for a particular type of course.
+Different educational institutions may have different policies with respect to the ACCUPLACER tests that have to be taken.
+The maximum score in each of the ACCUPLACER tests is 120.
+There are no ???passing scores???.
+However, most institutions set the lowest minimum ACCUPLACER scores that are required for enrolling for a particular type of course.
 Some institutions may not require you to take all the tests.
-Therefore, make it a point to get in touch with the educational institution which requires you to take the Accuplacer tests.
-Carefully go through the policies being followed by them regarding the conduct of the Accuplacer tests.
-Make sure that you are comfortable with the computer controls as Accuplacer is a computer-based test and is conducted online.
+Therefore, make it a point to get in touch with the educational institution which requires you to take the ACCUPLACER tests.
+Carefully go through the policies being followed by them regarding the conduct of the examination.
+Make sure that you are comfortable with the computer controls as ACCUPLACER is a computer-based test and is conducted online.

-Finally, ensure that you are calm and composed when you take the Accuplacer tests.
-These tests have been designed to assist your counselors to help you choose the program of study that would be the best for you.
+Finally, ensure that you are calm and composed when you take the tests.
+They have been designed to help you choose a program that would be the best for you.
 Therefore, do not be nervous while taking the test.
 Relax and carefully read the questions that appear on the screen.
 Take your time to think before you answer the questions.
-Doing well in the Accuplacer tests can significantly affect the choice of subjects or the program of study that will be offered to you in college.